ANSWERS to COMMON QUESTIONS

 Additional Smartphone Apps

 We use the app Rick Steves Europe (https://www.ricksteves.com/watch-read-listen/audio/audio-europe) for additional information, free audio tours, and helpful tips for those who want to get the most out of the trip sites.
 Though not required, the free information is recommended for trip participants who have a smartphone.
-A recommended list of free audio tours will be provided at: PACKING and AUDIO TOURS
+A recommended list of free audio tours is provided at: PACKING and AUDIO TOURS

 Internet Safety Overseas